Axum massacre: Evidence and witnesses

 Amnesty stated that the massacre could "amount to crimes against humanity" by the EDF.
 Eritrean human rights campaigners, such as Vanessa Tsehaye, have contributed to the Amnesty International report titled "Ethiopia: The Massacre in Axum".

 Human Rights Watch (HRW) published a report on the massacre on 5 March 2021, based on interviews with 28 witnesses and survivors and the analysis of videos.
 HRW attributed the massacre to the EDF and called for an independent investigation into "war crimes and possible crimes against humanity".
 HRW's evidence for attributing the massacre to the EDF was based on the Eritrean licence plates of the perpetrators' vehicles, the dialect of Tigrinya spoken by the perpetrators, and their uniforms and characteristic footwear.

 The EHRC published its preliminary report on 23 March 2021.
 The report was based on its visit to Axum from 27 February to 5 March 2021, in which it carried out extensive interviews with survivors, victims' families, eyewitnesses, local residents and officials and medical staff.
 The EHRC agreed with Amnesty International and HRW that the massacre could amount to crimes against humanity by the EDF.

 On 3 October 2021, Tigrai TV broadcast a memorial ceremony for the Aksum victims as well as testimonies of relatives and witnesses.

 Reactions

 Ethiopia

 On 3 March 2021, the Ethiopian government declared there were "credible allegations of atrocities and human rights abuses" in Axum and other localities in Tigray and that it would both conduct its own investigation and allow an investigation by the UN.
 Journalists would not be blocked, but they would travel in the region at their own risk.
 On 11 May 2021, the Ethiopian Attorney General revealed the contents of a federal investigation conducted on 3 May.

+Field Marshal Birhanu Jula, Chief of the General Staff of the Ethiopian National Defense Force (ENDF) later said in an interview that "there was damage, but what was said wasn't the kind that was portrayed for media consumption."
+He stated that "the Eritrean soldiers were attacked within the city, and when they retaliated, there were civilian casualties due to the dense population in the area."

 Eritrea

 Government

-Both Eritrean and Ethiopian authorities rejected the statement of a massacre occurring in Axum's St. Mary of Zion Church, deeming it a "fabrication".
-Both governments also rejected the accusations of targeted civilians and churchgoers.
+The Eritrean authorities rejected the statement of a massacre occurring in Axum's St. Mary of Zion Church, deeming it a "fabrication".
+The Eritrean government also rejected the accusations of targeted civilians and churchgoers.
 The BBC reached out to Eritrea's ministry of information, with Minister Yemane G. Meskel labeling "the accusations as 'preposterous' and 'fabricated'".